 With the introduction of the NSW Government's State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 on 27 February 2009, a variety of developments including one and two-storey dwelling houses can now be approved as Complying Development.

-To provide certainty to you that your proposal can be approved as a Complying Development, you can lodge an Application for Written Advice on Complying or Exempt Development and we will provide written confirmation to you before you lodge your formal Complying Development Certificate (CDC) application.
-The current fee for this written advice is $120.00.
-We will deduct this fee from your Complying Development application fees when you lodge your application with us.
+To provide you with certainty that your proposal can be approved as a Complying Development, you can lodge an Application for Written Advice on Complying or Exempt Development and we will provide written confirmation to you before you lodge your formal Complying Development Certificate (CDC) Application.
+The current fee for this written advice is $1,650.

 Once it has been established that your site is suitable for Complying Development, you can make application for a CDC.
-Your CDC will be issued by Council within the following time frames subject to all required information and plans being submitted to Council with your Complying Development Certificate Application Form with Checklist.
+Your CDC will be issued by Council within the following time frames subject to all required information and plans being submitted through the NSW Planning Portal: planningportal.nsw.gov.au/onlinecdc.

 Approval time frames: